 We ask all road cyclists and mountain bikers not to needlessly throw away rubbish at the side of the road, for instance energy bar wrappers, plastic bottles etc. Please dispose of at the rubbish points, into the specific disposal areas provided.
 Remember – you are in the Hohe Tauern National Park – an area that is under strict conservation protection!

-Cycle sport events on the Grossglockner High Alpine Road
+Events on the Grossglockner High Alpine Road

 to the events